BMW motorcycle compression testing

 2. Redesign the pistons to locate the rings in one place.

-3. Remove the cylinders very often to put them back where you have decided that they belong.
+3. Remove the cylinders often to put them back where you have decided they belong.

-I think that the first one is the best one.
+I think that the first one is the best.
 Ignore the location of the ring gaps.

-The usual reason for the cylinder to come off is to replace the pushrod donuts.
+The usual reason the cylinder comes off is to replace the rubber pushrod donuts.
 They get old and hard, then start leaking oil.
 They can be replaced without removing the cylinder or piston.
 If one wants to replace the cylinder base gasket, then the cylinder must come off.
 That metal gasket can be cleaned up and reused many times.

-Different people suggest one of two ways.
-Until recently I had never heard of anyone using this method.
-The well known BMW tech person, snowbum suggests that one pull the cylinder back just far enough to get to the wrist pin and remove it.
-That way the piston stays in the cylinder.
+There are two ways to do this job.
+Until recently, I had never heard of anyone using this method.
+The well-known BMW tech person, snowbum, suggests that one pull the cylinder back just far enough to get to the wrist pin and remove it.
+That way, the piston stays in the cylinder.
 I find it far more time/work and a greater chance of error in that method.
-One is also giving up the chance to examine the piston and rings.
+One is also giving up the opportunity to examine the piston and rings.
 Just pull the cylinder off and keep the piston on the rod.
-Besides, some BMW pistons have an oil ring below the wrist pin, so that suggested procedure won’t always work.
+Besides, some BMW pistons have an oil ring below the wrist pin, so that procedure won’t work.

-With the piston out in the open, one can really take a look.
+With the piston out in the open, one can take a look.
 If the bike isn’t burning oil but has an unknown number of miles on it, I would want to look at the ring land (groove) wear.
 Is the ring sloppy in the ring land?
 See the specs in the book.
 Take a look at the upper 1/2″ of the cylinder bore.
 Can you see where the piston comes up to the top of its stroke?
 Does it show a ridge?
 Can you feel it with your fingernail?
-At the top part of the stroke, the cylinder wears more than at the bottom.
+The cylinder wears more at the top part of the stroke than at the bottom.
 This is known as cylinder taper.
-A machine shop has a really neat tool to measure this wear.
+A machine shop has an elegant tool to measure this wear.
 If you can’t feel a ridge with your fingernail, then I wouldn’t worry about it.
-It is possible for a cylinder to have 75,000 miles on it and still have a good bore with very little wear showing.
+A cylinder can have 75,000 miles on it and still have a good bore with minimal wear showing.

-Suppose that you want to measure it, but don’t have the tools.
+Suppose that you want to measure it but don’t have the tools.
 I will describe a very simple and accurate way.
 Remove the upper ring.
-Do it carefully as they are quite brittle.
+Do it carefully, as they are quite brittle.
 I use my fingernails to open it up a bit and slip it off.
-Stick it down into the bore just at the top part where the worst wear shows.
+Stick it down into the bore just at the top part, where the worst wear shows.
 The ring will expand until it fills the bore at the largest wear spot.
 Make sure that the ring is square and isn’t too high or too low in the cylinder.
 Use a feeler gauge to check the end gap and record it.
 Now slide the ring down to the bottom of the cylinder and check the gap again.
 Take the difference and divide by 3.1 to get the actual taper amount.
-Now, wasn’t that simple?
+Wasn’t that simple?

 Test for burning oil

 This test isn’t hard to make, but most fail to do it correctly.
 Get another person to ride or drive behind you at night.
-Do this in a clear place on a calm night.
+Do this on a road with little traffic.
 At around 40 mph in top gear, crank it on hard with full throttle.
 Take it up to around 75-80 and then back off and let it coast down to 40 again.
-The person behind will be seeing the smoke through its length and it will be more visible to him/her.
+The person behind will be seeing the smoke through its length, and it will be more visible to him/her.
 You may not be able to see it.
-The smoke that you see on acceleration is due to rings and while backing off it is valve guides.
+The smoke you see on acceleration is due to rings; while backing off, it is valve guides.
 If it burns on both, then you need rings and a valve job.